College of Law > Student Resources > Student Activities > Journals

 The DePaul Law Review is a scholarly journal published four times a year by students at DePaul University College of Law.
 Established in 1951, the DePaul Law Review serves as a forum for practitioners, judges, professors, and law students to discuss and analyze important topics in the law.
 Throughout the years, the members of the DePaul Law Review have remained committed to fostering pure and intellectual research.

-The DePaul Business & Commercial Law Journal is published quarterly under the direction of a student board of editors.
+The DePaul Business and Commercial Law Journal is published quarterly under the direction of a student board of editors.
 The journal includes notes and comments on current issues in business and commercial law.
 Students who have completed their first year of law school are selected based on a write-on competition.

 The DePaul Journal of Art, Technology & Intellectual Property Law (JATIP), formerly known as the DePaul Journal of Art & Entertainment Law, is a student-edited national law journal established by the DePaul University College of Law in 1991.
 Published biannually, JATIP reviews developing legal and policy issues in the fields of art, technology and intellectual property law.
 JATIP also hosts an annual symposium on emerging issues in the field.